 USB Flash Drives

-It is a changing world out there.
-Media these days is either in the
+Technology is changing and media these days are either in the

 cloud or on flash drives.
 If you haven't heard the news lately, you are